filakhtov/gentoo-use-docs/dev-libs/openssl.md

 Passes the `enable-zlib` argument to the `Configure` script.
 Enables support for a clear-text compression and decompression before the encryption and after the decryption using zlib library.
 Compression is enabled by default when this flag is enabled.

 It is safe to disable the flag unless there is a need to establish encrypted connections with a compression support.

-### tls-heartbeat
-This flag passes the `enable-heartbeats` argument to the `Configure` script.
-Enables the TLS Heartbeat protocol support as described in the RFC6520 to keep an encrypted connection alive without performing a renegotiation.

-The flag can be safely disabled.
-It might be necessary to enable it under certain network setups, e.g. where a firewall eagerly closes inactive connections.

 ### vanilla
 Enabling this flag will ensure that no Gentoo-specific patches are applied to the source code before compilation.